 Some women are born with large, thick or irregular labia.
 Others may develop large labia after giving birth or as they age.
-Whatever the cause, you do not have to live with large labia if they cause you pain or lower your confidence in yourself.
+Whatever the cause, you do not have to live with large labia if they cause you pain or lower your confidence.
 If you are unhappy with the way your labia look, feel or interfere in your life, labiaplasty may be the solution you’ve been looking for.

 Please note: Although many doctors perform labiaplasty you need to know that plastic surgeons and cosmetic surgeons typically hold different credentials and that board-certification matters.
 Learn more about specialization here.

 Dr. Restifo is a Harvard-educated, board-certified plastic surgeon with over twenty-five years of experience performing surgery with excellent results.
 He does labiaplasty frequently.
 Some (though not all) patients are good candidates for having labiaplasty done in the comfort of our Orange office location (saving money on anesthesia and facility fees).

 Watch Real Patient Testimonials!

 Great Consultations Begin at Home

 Labiaplasty offers solutions to large labia in several ways.
 By trimming large labia, labiaplasty can:

 - Improve the appearance of the vagina and vulva